 Equipped with Avro Ansons, No 23 Squadron formed as a Citizen Air Force unit at Laverton, Victoria on 3 May 1937 and was equipped with six Hawker Demon aircraft.
 On 10 March 1938 the unit transferred to Pearce, Western Australia, where it was renamed No. 25 (City of Perth) Squadron on 1 January 1939.
 The Squadron was reformed on 6 February, with Avro Anson aircraft, stationed briefly at Richmond, New South Wales prior to relocation to Archerfield, Queensland on 31 August 1939.
 Soon after the outbreak of World War II, the Squadron was re-equipped with Wirraway aircraft, used mainly for operational training.

 23 Squadron was equipped with Lockheed Hunson bombers on 17 June 1941 giving the Squadron a duel capability.
 In May 1943, the Squadron received an allocation of P-39 Airacobra fighters.

-By June the Squadron was again re-equipped, this time with Vultee Vengeance dive-bombers.
-After a period familiarisation with the new aircraft, the Unit began combat operations in February 1944, when the Vengeances struck targets around Saidor in support of American ground forces.
+By June the Squadron again re-equipped, this time with Vultee Vengeance dive-bombers.
+After a period of aircraft familiarisation, the Unit began combat operations in February 1944, when the Vengeances struck targets around Saidor in support of American ground forces.